jsbed/Design-III-Robot/README.md

 pip3 install -r /path/to/requirements.txt
 ```

-# Tests #
+# Run tests #
-We run tests using nose in the tests directory.
+We run tests using [nose](https://nose.readthedocs.org/en/latest/) in the tests directory.